 Those who have Celiac or live with someone who has Celiac.

 The first thing I make someone understand is that Celiac, while it is a complete lifestyle change, is not the end of good eating, dining out or even missing out on special events.
 In fact, it can be a blessing in disguise.
-Once a person truly understands the benefits of going gluten free, most of the time they become much less fearful.
+Once a person truly understands the benefits of going gluten free, they tend to become much less fearful.
 I start with talking about the inflammatory property of gluten, explaining how people with arthritis, Crohns disease and lupus all benefit from a gluten free diet.
 Less inflammation in the body leads to a reduction in pain, a reduction in gastrointestinal symptoms and overall a generally healthier life.
-People who go gluten free usually report an increase in energy levels and better skin conditions.
-Many people who have been struggling with their weight despite their best efforts to exercise and eat properly, weeks after going gluten free report weight loss.
+People who go gluten free sometimes report an increase in energy levels and better skin conditions.
+Many people who have been struggling with their weight despite their best efforts to exercise and eat properly, report a weight loss after going gluten free.

 Yes initially it can be confusing and frightening, being diagnosed with the disease that was barely on the radar 20 years ago.
 I can almost guarantee it is better than the alternative diagnosis you may have been looking at.
 Find a professional, a support group or ask your doctor to help get you started.
-There are many on-line resources you can turn to as well. www.glutenfreefitness.com is an excellent site filled with a plethora of information to help you, as well as, there are many books you can turn to.
+There are many on-line resources you can turn to as well.
 Once you begin to understand what Celiac is, how it affects your body and mind and how you can treat yourself, you will see that surviving Celiac disease is not that hard after all.

 Need guidance dealing with your gluten intolerance?
 Have Celiac and struggling?
 Need to incorporate fitness into your life?
 Contact us for a free phone consultation today!